Musea Records: History

 Grosse and Gueffier met in 1981 at a festival in Reims.
 Gueffier was able to persuade Grosse to write for his music fanzine Notes, which was devoted mainly to the unfashionable trends in music at the time.
 The following year, they began compiling a discography of French releases from progressive rock, folk, fusion and electronic music, which appeared in 1984 under the title La Discographie du Rock Français.
 The first edition included a compact cassette with unreleased tracks by Troll, Uppsala, Eskaton and other bands whose albums were difficult to obtain due to poor or complete lack of music management.
 The success of the book was such that, after the first edition quickly sold out, a second revised edition was published in 1986 and a third completely revised edition in 1994.
 In 2000, Musea also published the Encyclopédie Des Musiques Progressives by Jean-Louis Lafiteau.

-Gueffier and Grosse found that most musicians working in these unpopular styles were rejected by a commercial system interested only in maximum and immediate profit.
+Gueffier and Grosse found that most musicians working in these unpopular styles were rejected by a commercial system.
 Bernard Gueffier commented on this in an interview in 2014 as follows: